ALL spoilers on this page are UNMARKED. This will give away what happens in the film.

 - When Anna is singing the reprise at the top of the stairs (specifically "You don't have to live in fear"), Elsa's gets a pained expression on her face.
 She looks as if she wants to listen Anna and wants to go with her, but she's just too afraid of bringing harm to Arendelle.

-- You can read that scene as a positive tearjerker: arguably, she remembers just fine, she's just amazed to see Olaf alive, as she had no idea that she could create life with her powers.
+- You can read that scene as a positive tearjerker on Elsa's side.
+She's amazed to see Olaf alive, as she had no idea that she could create life with her powers.
 The way she looks down at her hands and smiles as she realizes that she can create as well as destroy is actually a very happy moment.

 - The story's conflict stems from good, kind, noble people whose well-intended actions meet with terrible consequences or are unappreciated (the King and Queen, Elsa) because they are dealing with threats they don't know how to properly deal with.
 Malicious, malevolent people like Hans and the Duke of Weaseltown can operate with ill intent but still for the most part come off as though they're doing the right thing.
 Depressing, isn't it?

 - When, as children, Elsa accidentally hits Anna, the way she screams "Anna!" is distressing.
 She was doing a Futile Hand Reach but an ice blast came out of her hand and struck Anna.
 Then she runs up to her and starts crying over her, which foreshadows Elsa crying over Anna being frozen solid.
 Elsa screams "Mama!
 Papa!" in distress.Elsa: You're okay, Anna.
 I've got you.